fdeblasio/pokeemerald-expansion/notes.md

 - Combine changes and README?
     Include more changes, even if general like Battle Frontier edits
 - Might need to increase MAX_LEVEL_UP_MOVES and/or MAX_RELEARNER_MOVES
+- Update palettes?:
+    - Pokédex (and HGSS Pokédex)
+    - look in graphics/ for more
 - Battle Frontier
     - Make pausing challenge not a soft save (CHALLENGE_STATUS_SAVING)
     - Update rest of apprentice teams